 Search Engine Land, a well-known online SEO publication, has an excellent article that summarizes the direction that SEO, or inbound marketing more generally, has gone in.
 And it couches the discussion in terms that should relate to you, as a business owner.
 The way the author puts it is, if you want to compete in a market characterized by falling price points, you’ll have to compete on other terms and that is to become the authority on the service or product you provide.
 And the way you accomplish this is through content marketing.

-Your end goal is to sell, but to make sales you have to attract new patients or customers.
-But, ‘new patients or customers’ is a pretty ambiguous term, because that group of people is going to be very diverse.
+Your end goal is to sell but to make sales you have to attract new patients or customers.
+But, ‘new patients or customers’ is a pretty ambiguous term because that group of people is going to be very diverse.
 Some are going to be ready to make a purchase now, others might still be looking for new information, to educate themselves before making a purchasing decision.
 To become the authority on your product or service, you’re going to have to address the concerns of your new patient base, which will be as varied as their intentions.
-The solution is to create a suite of content around the topic, which is your product/service and the problem it solves.
+The solution is to create a suite of content around the topic, which is your product/service, the problems it solves, and why you’re the visitor they should go see.

 Welcome to the world of topical optimization.